 Get away from the tourist district with this gorgeous Niagara hike.
-Situated in the Niagara Glen, you can take a staircase down to a flowing river this summer and fall.
+Situated in the Niagara Glen, you can take a staircase down to a flowing river this spring and summer.

 The Glen is home to four kilometres of rugged hiking trails that wind through the Carolinian Forest and overlooks the rapid waters of the Niagara River.

 On your hike, you’ll be able to spot the blue waters, prehistoric geological formations, and wild flora and fauna.
 You can also spot the natural phenomenon of the Niagara River Whirlpool.

 You’ll start your hike at the top of the escarpment, where you can catch bird-eye views of the water below.
 You’ll then take multiple flights of stairs down to ground level.